Chart Color Schemes

 MacMasters Beach faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-Approximately 55% of the total population (~5961 people) has private health cover.
-The most common medical conditions are arthritis and asthma, impacting 10.4 and 7.4% of residents respectively.
-65.2% of residents declare themselves completely clear of medical ailments, compared to 64.8% across Greater Sydney.
-The area has 31.5% of residents aged 65 and over (3398 people), higher than the 24.5% in Greater Sydney.
+The rate of private health cover is high at approximately 55%, covering around 5,958 people.
+The most common medical conditions are arthritis and asthma, impacting 10.4% and 7.4% of residents respectively.
+However, 65.2% of residents declare themselves completely clear of medical ailments, slightly higher than the 64.8% across Greater Sydney.
+The area has a higher proportion of seniors, with 31.5% aged 65 and over (3,396 people), compared to 24.5% in Greater Sydney.
 Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health